OCRComputer ScienceExam Board Revision

 Master OCR Computer Science Algorithms using simple revision notes, key facts and practice questions — all generated by AI for your exam.

 Algorithms are step-by-step procedures or formulas for solving problems.
-In Computer Science, they are essential for processing data and performing calculations efficiently.
+In OCR Computer Science, understanding algorithms is crucial for programming and problem-solving tasks.

 Key Concepts

-- 1An algorithm must have a clear starting point and an ending point.
+• 1An algorithm must have a clear starting point and a defined end point.

-- 4Common algorithm types include sorting algorithms, searching algorithms, and graph algorithms.
+• 3Common algorithm types include sorting algorithms, searching algorithms, and recursive algorithms.

 Simple Explanation